gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 Types of garbage collector:

 1. `-XX:+UseSerialGC` - Serial garbage collector.
 Single thread for both minor & major gc.
-2. `XX:+UseParallelGC` - Parallel garbage collector.
+2. `-XX:+UseParallelGC` - Parallel garbage collector.
 Multiple thread for both minor gc & single/multiple thread for major gc.
 Doesn't run concurrently with application.
 The pause time is longest. eg: Batch jobs
-3. `XX:+UseConcMarkSweepGC` - CMS (Concurrent Mark & Sweep) Deprecated since java 9.
+3. `-XX:+UseConcMarkSweepGC` - CMS (Concurrent Mark & Sweep) Deprecated since java 9.
 Multiple thread for both minor & major gc.
 Concurrent Mark & Sweep.
 Runs concurrently with application to mark live objects.
 The pause time is minimal. eg: CPU intensive.
 4. `-XX:+UseG1GC` - G1 (Garbage first) garbage collector.
 Entire heap is divided to multiple regions that can be resized.
 A region can be either young or old.
 Identifies the regions with the most garbage and performs garbage collection on that region first, it is called Garbage First The pause time is predictable as regions are small.
 5. `-XX:+UseEpsilonGC` - Epsilon collector - Do nothing collector.
 JVM shutsdown once heap is full.
 Used for zero pause time application provided memory is planned.
 6. `-XX:+UseShenandoahGC` - Shenandoah collector - Similar to G1, but runs concurrently with application.
 CPU intensive.